rehierl/html-outliner-spec/issue-associations-notes.md

-**Cancelled** - How (and why) exactly the outline of an inner sectioning content element is "merged into" its first outer sectioning element needs to be revisited at as some later time (see also [issue - inner sce](./issue-inner-sce.md)).
+**Cancelled** - How (and why) exactly the outline of an inner sectioning content element is "merged into" its first outer sectioning element needs to be revisited at some later time (see also [inner sce](./issue-inner-sce.md)).
 Just assume for the moment that some section exists to which the top-level sections of an inner sectioning content element are added ...

 The outline of a sectioning content (SC) element must (by definition) contribute to the outline of an ancestor sectioning element: